sagi21805/LearnixOS-Book/src/ch02-01-legacy-legacy-legacy.md

 ## Basic Initialization

 At the start of our code, we want to zero out all of the [`memory segments`](https://en.wikipedia.org/wiki/X86_memory_segmentation#Real_mode) in our machine, so all of the addresses that we will access will not be manipulated by the segments.
-This manipulation can happen if the segments are not 0, because the address translation process of the cpu for general is as follows
+This manipulation can happen if the segments are not zeroed out, because certain instructions of the CPU will assume segments.
+For example, the instruction `mov, eax [0x1000]` will assume address 0x1000 is prefixed by the `ds` register.
+In 16bit real mode, the translation is as follows:
 ```
 Physical address = (Segment * 0x10) + Specified Address